Neckar-Code-Collective/Design-Docs/Components.md

 The Bulletcomponent holds information about a bullet.
 Bullets should know the damage they have to apply, their owner, their remaining lifetime etc.

 It also needs a boolean switch for puppet mode.

+## NetworkedTransform Component

+The Networkedtranform Component is responsible for syncing the position and rotation of a gameobject. it also applies lerping to smooth movement.